clj2289/ArcPy-Tips/README.md

 * Use [data access cursors (arcpy.da.*)](http://resources.arcgis.com/en/help/main/10.2/index.html#/What_is_the_data_access_module/018w00000008000000/) when possible.
 Avoid using [legacy arcpy cursors](http://resources.arcgis.com/en/help/main/10.2/index.html#//018v0000002z000000) at all cost.
 * Always use [a scratch workspace](http://resources.arcgis.com/en/help/main/10.2/index.html#//001w00000003000000) if you _have_ to write data to disk
 * Turn off [archiving](http://resources.arcgis.com/en/help/main/10.2/index.html#//00170000018t000000) unless its required
-* Use "with" keyword when possible
+* Use ["with" keyword](https://docs.python.org/2/reference/compound_stmts.html#with) when possible when working with files, cursors, database connections and etc

 ## Tips
 * Call your python scripts from the command line and sent in parameters